magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 Before to be able to create a local `ratom` to manage the local state of a Reagent component, we need to digress about a very important Reagent topic: the three different ways to create a Reagent component.
-In this tutorial we're not using the third way of creating, known as `form-3`, of creating Reagent components.
+In this tutorial we're not using the third way, known as `form-3`, of creating Reagent components.

 Until now we only used the most simple way, known as `form-1`, for creating a Reagent component: a simple function definition returning a